iris-hep/func_adl/docs/xAOD/where.md

 jet_data = get_data(jets_per_event, physlite_ds)
 ```

-Comparing the results from the first set of examples it can see that there are much less jets, which is expected from looking at less events.
+Comparing the results from the first set of examples, it can be seen that there are much fewer jets, which is expected from looking at fewer events.

 ```{figure} img/where_3.png
 :alt: Plot of Jet pt, Shows event skimming